POLICIES & PROCEDURES

 Termination of Service

-Please contact me by phone or email for information regarding fees.
-Payments are accepted in cash or email transfer.
+Please contact us directly for specific information regarding fees, but for therapy, fees range from $80/hour to $200/hour depending on the service being provided and the clinician's fee.
+Other services including separation and divorce services range from $200/hr to $250/hour.
+Payments are accepted in cash, email transfer or credit card.
 Cash payments are accepted at the end of the appointment and email transfers are to be paid prior to the start of the session.
 Receipts are provided.

 Health Service Provider Coverage

-Services provided by Registered Social Workers (RSW) are not covered by OHIP, however, many health benefits or insurance plans cover these services.
+Services provided by Registered Social Workers (RSW) or Registered Social Service Workers (RSSW) are not covered by OHIP, however, health benefits or insurance plans may cover these services.
 It is advisable to confirm your coverage for you or your family, including benefit maximums, annually or otherwise.
 There is no direct billing, you are expected to pay for the session and then submit the receipt to your insurance/benefit carrier.